The key to revolutionary discoveries in Bacterial Pleomorphism. by Christopher Bird

 For several decades, however, another school of microbiologists maintained that, far from holding everlastingly to one shape, bacteria were pleomorphic, or form changing.
 They could be caused, under the right conditions of culture, to metamorphose into forms small enough to pass through filters just like viruses.

-Way back in 1914, the American bacteriologist Dr. Edward C. Rosenow had the gall to assert that bacteria were not unalterable and that various strains, or what one might call sub-subspecies of them, could, when suitably treated, become any of the other strains.
+Way back in 1914, the American bacteriologist Dr. Edward C. Rosenow3,4 had the gall to assert (to conventional scientists) that bacteria were not unalterable and that various strains, or what one might call sub-subspecies of them, could, when suitably treated, become any of the other strains.
 It was Rosenow's contention, too, that he found a form of the streptococcus bacterium which caused poliomyelitis, commonly known as infantile paralysis.

-It was apparently only when, as a result of his continuing physical experimentation with the effects of light frequencies that Rife hit upon a solution to the problem that was nagging him; he discovered that many microbes respond to the effects of light from noble gases, such as neon, xenon, and argon, by changing their growth patterns.
+It was apparent only when, as a result of his continuing physical experimentation with the effects of light frequencies, that Rife hit upon a solution to the problem that was nagging him; he discovered that many microbes respond to the effects of light from noble gases, such as neon, xenon, and argon, by changing their growth patterns.